grpc/proposal/A36-xds-for-servers.md

 ### Language-specifics

 The overall "wrapping" server API has many language-specific ramifications.
 We show each individual language's approach.
-For C++ and wrapped languages we just show a rough sketch of how they would be done.
+For wrapped languages we just show a rough sketch of how they would be done.

 XdsClients may be shared without impacting this design.
 If shared, any mentions